itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/03-discovery.md

 ## System & Domain Discovery

-After the reconnaissance phase, discovery activity was performed from the Windows endpoint to identify system information, user accounts, domain resources, and network shares.
+After gaining RDP access to the Windows endpoint using the compromised domain account `MYLAB\Jsmith`, discovery activity was performed from the victim machine under the `Jsmith` user context.

 ### 1. System & Identity Discovery